To improve performance and reduce analysis times, flow5 uses Intel’s Math Kernel Library (Intel MKL) to perform operations on linear systems.

 The analysis times diminish with the processor's speed and number of threads as shown in the graph below.

-It is to be noted that Intel's MKL library is specifically optimized for Intel processors, as it should be, so that the benefit on an AMD processor is not quite as significant as could have been expected given the number of cores.
+It is to be noted that Intel's MKL library is specifically optimized for Intel processors, so that the benefit on an AMD processor is not quite as significant as could have been expected given the number of cores.
 The improvement is still significant nonetheless.